 Manual Transmission Bearings

-Needle Bearings: Needle bearings consist of small needle like bearings.
-These small bearings are often held in a round cylinder by assembly grease.
-It's important to be careful when handling needle bearings, because they’re not fastened to the cylinder, and can fall from the carrier.
+Needle Bearings: Needle bearings consist of small needle-like bearings.
+These small bearings are held in a round cylinder by assembly grease.
+Handle with care; needle bearings are not fastened to the cylinder and can fall from the carrier.
 Use petroleum jelly or Vaseline to replace and hold any bearings that have fallen out.

 Torrington Bearings: A different design of needle bearing called a Torrington bearing contains small needle bearings in a cage.
 They are also known as caged needle bearings.
-These bearings are placed in a spoke pattern like a bicycle wheel inside of a thrust washer.
+The bearings are placed in a spoke pattern like a bicycle wheel inside of a thrust washer.
 They reduce friction while controlling shaft end play.

 Thrust Washers: Thrust washers adjust and control shaft end play.
 Use selective washers and a dial gauge placed against the end of a shaft or gear to adjust end play.

 Never use white, chassis, or bearing grease when installing bearings and washers in a transmission.
 These greases do not mix well with and may contaminate the manual transmission fluid.